 The conference pricing encompasses both days of the conference including keynote speakers, breakout sessions, and all conference activities.
-Fees also cover provided meals at the conference including the banquet ceremony dinner, the “MEGA Boogie” and many chances to win door prizes!
+Fees also cover provided meals at the conference including the banquet ceremony dinner and entertainment, the “MEGA Boogie” and many chances to win door prizes!

 Conference pricing does not include the cost of your room.